wynessgp/sqa-risk-recreation/docs/requirement/setup_phase_use_cases.md

 ### Alternate Flow - Still Have Unclaimed Territories During Set Up
 From basic step 6:
-1. Each user takes turns placing an Infantry piece onto any unoccupied territory on the board
-2. The system displays the updated board
-3. Repeat steps 1 and 2 until all territories are claimed
-4. Return to Basic Flow at step 7
+1. Return to Basic Flow at step 5

 ### Alternate Flow - Still Have Unplaced Armies During Set Up
 From basic step 8:
-1. Users take turns placing one additional army in the territories they already occupied
-2. The system displays the updated board
-3. Repeat steps 1 and 2 until all users run out of armies
+1. Return to Basic Flow at step 7

 ### Exceptions
 None